-Nomination process for the 2016/2017 cycle of the Memory of the Word International Register
+Status of nominations for the 2016/2017 cycle of the Memory of the World International Register

-In line with the nominations process of the Memory of the World Programme (MoW), the UNESCO Secretariat has been receiving proposals for the 2016/2017 nomination cycle for possible inscription on the MoW International Register.
+In line with the nominations process of the Memory of the World (MoW) Programme, the UNESCO Secretariat set out to receive proposals for the 2016/2017 nomination cycle for possible inscription on the MoW International Register.

-To this date,130 proposals have been received by the secretariat of the MoW Programme by the deadline of 31 May, 2016.
+To this effect, the Secretariat of the MoW Programme had received 130 proposals by the deadline of 31 May, 2016.

 As per the MoW General Guidelines to Safeguard Documentary Heritage, the Secretariat recorded each nomination and confirmed receipt to the nominator.
 After this, the Secretariat spent time verifying contents and accompanying documentation, including, where necessary, entering into discussion regarding a number of proposals with respect to required documentation and compliance.